Mahtab Servati: 2021–2022: Wide recognition

-In 2021, Servati acted in one web series and two feature and three short films.
+In 2021, Servati acted in a web series, two feature films, and three short films.

-In the drama film At the End of the Day directed by Babak Bahram Beigi, she starred along side Hanieh Tavassoli and Shabnam Moghaddami.
+In the drama feature film At the End of the Day directed by Babak Bahram Beigi, she starred alongside Hanieh Tavassoli and Shabnam Moghaddami.
 The filming started in June 2021 and ended in the following month.
 The film has not been released to the public yet.

 In the drama feature film Kulbarf directed by Milad Mansouri, she starred as a kurdish girl and had to learn kurdish dialect for her role as Chenur, a Kolbar girl.

 The first short film Survivor of the Day was produced by Rasul Sadr Ameli and directed by his son, Mohammadreza Sadr Ameli.

 In the second short film, Garden directed by Mostafa Soleimani which premiered at the 38th Tehran International Short Film Festival, Servati stars as a fugitive girl who asks an old man (Esmail Mehrabi) for help.

-In the third short film Sweet Taste of Darkness, Servati stars as a sad and depressed young mother whose seven-year-old son identifies with the character of Batman and encourages his friends to perform risky actions.
+In the third short film Sweet Taste of Darkness directed by Mitra Raeesmohammadi, Servati stars as a sad and depressed young mother whose seven-year-old son identifies with the character of Batman and encourages his friends to perform risky actions.
 For this performance, Servati earned her first nomination for Best Actrees at the FFTG Awards in 2021.

 She starred in the romance historical drama series Once Upon a Time in Iran directed by Tina Pakravan.
-Servati gained wide recognition and popularity for her role as Marie, an Iranian-German painter whose German mother has been exiled to Siberia by the Soviet forces following the Anglo-Soviet invasion of Iran of 1941 during World War II.
+Servati gained wide recognition and popularity for her role as Marie, an Iranian-German painter whose German mother has been exiled to Siberia by the Soviet forces following the Anglo-Soviet invasion of Iran in 1941 during World War II.
 The series met with critical acclaim and was widely praised for its performances.

 In 2022, Servati starred in the short film Ashes directed by Saeedeh Dalirian which premiered at the 26th Canberra Short Film Festival.

 Servati starred as Fereshteh, an aspiring actress in the 2022 mystery drama film The Town alongside Saed Soheili, directed by Ali Hazrati.
 The film had its premiere at the 40th Fajr Film Festival and earned 3 nominations.

 Although the film received mixed reviews, critics praised Servati's performance.
 Filimo's Kamal Pourkaveh called Servati's performance "worthy of attention" and listed her performance as the top 3 things of the film.

-2023: First leading role
+2023: Leading role

 In 2023, she got her first leading role in a series starring in the crime mystery web series The Translator as Ghazaleh, a young translator who is seeking the truth about her brother's mysterious death.
 The series was directed by Bahram Tavakoli who previously worked as the screenwriter for the critically acclaimed series Blue Whale (2019).

-Servati starred in the sport film Hook (2023) directed by Hossein Rigi which had its premiere at the 41st Fajr International Film Festival.
+Servati starred in the sport drama film Hook (2023) directed by Hossein Rigi which had its premiere at the 41st Fajr International Film Festival.
 She had to learn the Balochi dialect due to her character's origin.

-Personal Life
+Personal life

 Servati lives with her parents and has a brother named Amir and a sister named Negin.

-She has stated Yalda Night as her favorite holiday.
+She has cited Yalda Night as her favorite holiday.